Affiliation Need and Promoting a Sense of Connection in a Virtual Environment

 About the Author: Emily has been a part of the West Michigan accounting community for 12 years — with both industry and public accounting experience.
 Throughout her career, she has discovered how much she enjoys business development, networking, and board participation.
 Emily actively participates in organizations including ACG and GVSU Accounting Alumni.
 Her interest in the AFWA Scholarship Chair position stems from her passion for bringing visibility to the financial opportunities available to women who are considering a career in accounting.

-Contact our team at Hungerford CPAs + Advisors if you have questions.
+Contact our team at Hungerford Nichols CPAs + Advisors if you have questions.

 Email: epaszkowski@hungerford.com